 In addition to watching turtles bask in the sun, note the boulders surrounding the garden's pools.
 Chosen by members of the Division of Geological and Planetary Sciences, the rocks represent 2 billion years of California's geological history.
 A plaque listing the rocks, grouped by age and type, is affixed to one of the large boulders on the east side of the pond.

-Exit Throop Memorial Garden to the east, and continue walking.
-To the south, you will see the:
+Exit Throop Memorial Garden to the east, and continue walking until you see on your right the:

 Guggenheim Aeronautical Laboratory